nmantani/FileInsight-plugins/README.md

   Compare contents of two files
 * Hash values
   Calculate MD5, SHA1, SHA256, ssdeep, imphash, impfuzzy hash values of selected region (the whole file if not selected)
+* Send to (CLI)
+  Send selected region (the whole file if not selected) to other CLI program and get output
-* Send to
+* Send to (GUI)
-  Send selected region (the whole file if not selected) to other programs
+  Send selected region (the whole file if not selected) to other GUI program

 ### Parsing operations
 * Binwalk scan